Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 and
 #### Collision with the bottom of the screen

-An interesting and apparently often unnoticed change to the Super Chip spec is the following:
++ An interesting and apparently often unnoticed change to the Super Chip spec is the following:
 All drawing is done in XOR mode.
 If this causes one or more pixels to be erased, VF is <> 00, other-wise 00.
 In extended screen mode (aka hires), SCHIP 1.1 will report the number of rows that include a pixel that XORs with the existing data, so the 'correct' way to detect collisions is Vf <> 0 rather than Vf == 1.
-+
-Sprites that are drawn such that they contain data that runs off of the bottom of the screen will set Vf based on the number of lines that run off of the screen, as if they are colliding. (nb, even if they are empty)
++ Sprites that are drawn such that they contain data that runs off of the bottom of the screen will set Vf based on the number of lines that run off of the screen, as if they are colliding. (nb, even if they are empty)

 ## Initial notes:

 While testing a variety of example roms when I first got my calculator, I discovered several things.
-Firstly, some games were missing coliisions.
+Firstly, some games were missing collisions.
 Secondly, that sw8copter didn't really work at all.
 Sw8copter is a higher resolution game which uses some scrolling effects, and wants you to move between two girders without getting hit, and when you scroll off the top of the screen you reappear at the bottom.

 ## Investigation:

 Since wrapping behavior was an area of interest, I made this program to start this, as well as collision behavior.
 You can move around 2 small boxes and see how they wrap around the edges of the screen, and how they generate collisions (you can't collide with the text) - the contents of vF are dumped into the two displayed hex digit pairs.

 The program clearly shows that this platform does not wrap sprites around the edge of the screen, however that is not what this investigation is about.
-The program has been tested with both sc10 and schip 1.1.
+The program has been tested with both sc10 and SCHIP 1.1.
 In sc10, the behavior of the boxes corresponds perfectly with what we expect to happen: the boxes report a 1 if they touch each other and a 0 if not.
 No additional unusual behavior is observed, and nothing unusual happens in lores mode, either:

 ![sc10_hires_no](quirk_collide_img/sc10_hires_no.jpg)
 ![sc10_hires_yes](quirk_collide_img/sc10_hires_yes.jpg)